mckennapsean/dissertation/content/01-intro.md

 Additionally, we explore the notion of broader process models, for both research and development, as ways to extend and connect these design models to more effectively guide and support building better visualization tools and systems.
+We also explore the connection between visualization design and development, specifically agile software engineering approaches.
 Lastly, we conclude this dissertation in [@sec:conclusion] with a summary of the work.